Sloped armour: Historical application

 The T-34 had profound impact on German WWII tank design.
-Pre- or early war designs like the Panzer IV and Tiger differ clearly from post 1941 vehicles like for example the Panther, the Tiger II, the Jagdpanzer and the Hetzer, which all had sloped armour.
+Pre- or early war designs like the Panzer IV and Tiger I differ clearly from post 1941 vehicles like for example the Panther, Tiger II, Hetzer, Jagdpanzer IV, Jagdpanther and Jagdtiger, which all had sloped armour.
 This is especially evident because German tank armour was generally not cast but consisted of welded plates.

 Sloped armour became very much the fashion after World War II, its most pure expression being perhaps the British Chieftain.

 However, the latest main battle tanks use perforated and composite armour, which attempts to deform and abrade a penetrator rather than deflecting it, as deflecting a long rod penetrator is difficult.
 These tanks have a more blocky appearance.
 Examples include the Leopard 2 and M1 Abrams.
 An exception is the Israeli Merkava.